Scientists Say You’re Right to Pass on the Artificial Sweeteners

-If you feed your child artificial sweeteners, you may see an increase in artificial reactions.
+If you feed your child artificial sweeteners, you may see an increase in artificial reactions, behavior that would not be as likely while on a healthy, natural diet.
 There is reason to believe the dangers of artificial sweeteners make it so they have no place in the diets of growing children, especially ones who already have problems behaving and learning.
-The many studies that have tried to show a connection between artificial sweeteners and behavior have produced confusing and conflicting results, so common sense has to take over.
+While research used to be conflicting and lacking about the effects of artificial sweeteners on children’s health, studies now show an associated connection (1).

 Artificial sweeteners do not satisfy